worsco/ocp4-fluentd-kinesis-streams/README.md

 buildah bud -t fluentd-custom-kinesis .
 ```

 Tag the image.
+The quay repo is named 'worsco' -- change it to your repo name.

 ```
 podman tag localhost/fluentd-custom-kinesis quay.io/worsco/ocp4-fluentd-kinesis-forwarder:latest
 ```

+I will be pushing my container into quay.
+To do so, I will be logging into quay.io and will need to
-Export your quay.io user + password to environment variables.
+export my quay.io user + password to environment variables.

 ```
 export QUAY_USER=YourUsername